 The Quilter Cheviot AIM Strategy investment process

-Quilter Cheviot has teamed up with the UK Mid & Small Cap Equities team at Old Mutual Global Investors.
-The Old Mutual analysts provide us with advice and research on suitable stocks for inclusion in the AIM strategy.
+Quilter Cheviot has teamed up with the UK Mid & Small Cap Equities team at Merian Global Investors.
+The Merian analysts provide us with advice and research on suitable stocks for inclusion in the AIM strategy.
 Their recommendations focus on AIM listed stocks that will:

 - Maintain sustainable revenues

 - Demonstrate sufficient liquidity, so as to be relatively easily traded